 Better collaboration and communication

 Greater clarity with regard to members' roles and responsibilities and

 Improved Chairman - Managing Director - Board relations

-By focusing on the board as a team and on its overall performance the company ensuresthat communication and overall level of participation and engagement also improves.
-Inthis background the board undertook a formal board assessment and evaluation processduring 2016-17.
+In order to facilitate the same the board undertook a formal board assessment andevaluation process during 2019-20.
 The board evaluation was performed after seeking inputsfrom all the directors and included criteria such as the board composition and structureeffectiveness of board processes information and functioning as provided by the GuidanceNote on Board Evaluation issued by the Securities and Exchange Board of India on 5 January2017 and the amendments brought in SEBI (LODR) Regulations in 2018.
 The LeadershipNomination & Remuneration Committee has overall stewardship for the process.
 Theevaluation process covers the following aspects:

-Peer and self-evaluation of Directors
+Peer and self-evaluation of performance of directors

 Evaluation of the performance and effectiveness of the board